flancia-coop/doc.anagora.org/social-coop-cwg.md

 H: Would 27th be better?
 M: We've been trying to do 3rd Friday of the month.

+#### Bonfire

+D: Bonfire.
+Any opinions?
+Treating it as "demo"?
+Or taking it on as moderated space?
+Is there some boilerplate warning we should be including?
+H: Don't know what it is?
+D: I don't feel like I really understand moderation over there tbh

 ## 2026-02-02 special welcome Malaya edition